retirement planning | may 10, 2023

 Inflation is the rate at which prices of common goods and services rise over time.
 Economists view a certain amount of inflation as a sign of a healthy economy.
 In fact, the Federal Reserve typically sets monetary policy to target an inflation rate of about 2% per year.

 Lately, however, the rate of inflation has been higher: For example, in March 2023, the consumer price index for all urban consumers rose 5.0% over the previous 12 months.1 Temporary spikes in inflation can be unsettling, particularly if they have not occurred in a while.

 “While periods of higher inflation may come as a shock, an effective retirement strategy can plan for the possibility of these temporary spikes,” says Young.
 “We typically recommend assuming a long-term inflation rate of 3%, which is between the Federal Reserve target and the recent inflation rate.”

 Receive monthly retirement guidance, financial planning tips, and market updates straight to your inbox.

 Rising prices could produce a gap between your planned income and what you actually require to pay your bills.
 If you need to withdraw a higher amount from your retirement savings over time, that activity could affect the long-term sustainability of your retirement income plan.

 Prices generally do not rise evenly across the board, however.
 The cost of medical care services, which are particularly important in retirement, has risen significantly in recent decades.
-However, these costs rose at a slower rate than overall inflation over the 12 months through May 2022, at only 4.0%.1 Meanwhile, food, fuel, and electricity costs rose substantially over the same period, accounting for nearly a quarter of the overall rise in inflation.1 (See “Unadjusted 12-Month Rise Ended May 2022: Prices Do Not Rise Evenly” below.)
+However, these costs rose at a slower rate than overall inflation over the 12 months through March 2023, at only 1.0%.1 Meanwhile, food and shelter costs rose by more than 8% over the same period.1 (See “Unadjusted 12-Month Rise Ended March 2023: Prices Do Not Rise Evenly” below.)

 Some costs rise at different rates than during other times of inflation.